Jianjun-yu/Jianjun-yu.github.io/content/project/bibtransfer/index.md

 ---
 title: Bibtransfer
-summary: A python code to conver a biblatex file for overleaf usage
+summary: A Python code to convert a BibLaTeX file for Overleaf usage.
 tags:
   - bibtransfer
 date: '2020-08-02T00:00:00Z'